eschao/android-PageFlip/README.md

 #### 4. PageFlip listener

-  You can set a listener to tell **PageFlip** if the forward flip or backward flip is allowed to be happened.
+  You can set a listener to tell **PageFlip** if the forward flip or backward flip could happen.

   Example:
   ```java